kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 **For Intel GPUs**

-Intel uses VAAPI to offload rendering and decoding to the graphics processor.
+Intel uses VAAPI to offload video decoding to the graphics processor.

+Intel GPUs don't yet support VDPAU API, and there is no need to install translation layer packages to map VDPAU calls to VAAPI because it always be less efficient and slower than VAAPI optimized application.
+[1](https://bbs.archlinux.org/viewtopic.php?pid=1578000#p1578000), [2](https://bbs.archlinux.org/viewtopic.php?pid=1578078#p1578078)

 There are multiple ways how to enable VAAPI hardware acceleration on the Linux platform.